 African mahogany is pink when first cut.
 Over time, it darkens to a reddish-brown, with streaks of pale, golden brown.
 The sapwood is yellowish-brown in color, and is not always distinctly demarcated from the heartwood.
 The grain is usually interlocked, giving the wood a distinctive fine grain.
 The texture is even, and ranges from medium to coarse, but even, with a lustrous surface.

-Formal Name: Roupala brasiliensis
+Formal Name: Eucalyptus Grandis

 Other Names: